Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Introduction

-Our proposed score also highlights the hierarchical structure of concepts discovered by Matryoshka SAEs~\cite{nabeshima2024matryoshka,bussmann2024matryoshka}, that is aligned with expert-defined taxonomy of iNaturalist~\cite{van2021benchmarking}.
-Finally, we illustrate applicability of vision SAEs by transfering a CLIP-based SAE onto Multimodal LLMs (MLLMs), e.g. LLaVA~\cite{llava}.
-Intervening on a single SAE neuron in the vision encoder, while keeping the LLM untouched, allows steering the overall MLLM generated output towards the concept encoded in the selected SAE neuron.
-We summarize our contributions as follows: \begin{itemize} \item We propose a \emph{Monosemanticity Score} (MS) for SAEs in vision tasks, that computes neuron-wise activation-weighted pairwise similarity of image embeddings. \item We quantitatively compare MS between SAEs, and across their neurons.
-We find that wider and sparser latents lead to better scores.
-Additionally, we evaluate Matryoshka SAEs~\cite{nabeshima2024matryoshka,bussmann2024matryoshka}, achieving superior MS, and highlight the natural hierarchy arising within their discovered concepts. \item We leverage the well-separability of concepts in SAE layers to intervene on neuron activations and steer outputs of MLLMs towards any discovered concept.
+Finally, we illustrate applicability of the monosemanticity of vision SAEs by transferring a CLIP-based SAE onto Multimodal LLMs (MLLMs), e.g.~LLaVA~\cite{llava}.
+Intervening on a single monosemantic SAE neuron in the vision encoder while keeping the LLM untouched allows steering the overall MLLM generated output to either \emph{insert} or \emph{suppress} the concept encoded in the selected SAE neuron.
+We summarize our contributions as follows: \begin{itemize} \item We propose the \emph{MonoSemanticity score} (MS) for SAEs in vision tasks, that computes neuron-wise activation-weighted pairwise similarity of image embeddings.
+To validate our MS score against human judgment, we conduct a large-scale user study, the results of which can also serve as a benchmark for future research. \item We quantitatively compare MS between SAEs, and across their neurons.
+We find that Matryoshka SAE~\cite{nabeshima2024matryoshka,bussmann2024matryoshka} achieves overall superior MS, and that wider and sparser latents lead to better scores. \item We leverage the well-separability of concepts in SAE layers to intervene on neuron activations and steer outputs of MLLMs to \emph{insert} or \emph{suppress} any discovered concept.

 \end{itemize}